No vendetta, Bagga arrested for stoking communal tension, inciting violence in Punjab, claims AAP | Politics

 The AAP spokesperson alleged the BJP sees politics and vendetta behind the arrest of Bagga because it has been ''misusing'' state machinery for political gains.

-''It's BJP's and not any other political party's modus operandi,'' he charged.
+''It is the modus operandi of the BJP and not any other political party,'' he charged.

-''The BJP has always been misusing state machinery for its benefit.
-When elections are there, raids by ED and I-T, NIA summons, and arrests by the police are quite common,'' Bharadwaj said.

 Since the BJP has always ''intimidated and threatened'' its rivals using the police and other agencies, it feels the rest of the parties have also become like it when ''any work is done impartially'', he added.